 Brittany France Culture is a Blend

-An oval of land that juts out into the English Channel, Brittany is known for its unique culture—a blend between French and British.
+An oval of land that juts out into the English Channel adjacent to Normandy, Brittany is known for its unique culture—a blend between French and British.
 Its history is one of medieval wars (both France and Britain thought they owned it) and a population constantly in between.

 This rich history makes for unique places to visit in Brittany.

 Brittany points of interest unsurprisingly include stone castles fortified for war.
 In Brittany, food is tied to historical influences and its geographical landscape.

 In Brittany, France culture melds with nods to Celtic tradition.
 Its citizens are fiercely independent who see themselves not as French but as Bretons.

 This article is in partnership with MAXOAK and contains affiliate links and/or references to our advertisers.
 We may receive compensation when you click on or make a purchase using these links.

 Best Things to Do in Brittany